-How to be more sustainable whilst travelling Scotland
+How to be more sustainable whilst travelling in Scotland

 We all know that transport is one of the biggest carbon polluters in the world.
-Therefore, it is important to think more consciously about the way we travel.
-Many forms of travelling may include air travel and driving- which makes up the largest part of tourism’s carbon footprint, but some modes of transport can be a lot more efficient and cleaner, which makes it important to substitute less clean and efficient ways of travel for cleaner and more efficient modes of transport.
+Therefore, it is important to think consciously about the way we travel.
+Many forms of travelling, such as air travel and driving, constitute the largest part of tourism’s carbon footprint.
+However, some modes of transport can be much more efficient and cleaner, making it important to replace less efficient and clean methods with cleaner and more efficient options.

-Why not try swapping driving to your destination for coach travel, West Coast Motors provide a range of different routes around Argyll & the Isles from Glasgow, or why not travel by train with Scotrail to your destination.
+Why not try swapping driving to your destination for coach travel?
+West Coast Motors provides a range of different routes around Argyll & the Isles from Glasgow, or why not travel by train with Scotrail to your destination?
 This allows any keen traveller to take their eye off the road and absorb the stunning scenery along their travels.

 Cross the Bridge over the Atlantic by bus!

-In Destination: Where two wheels heels are often better than four!
+In Destination: Where two-wheeled heels are often better than four!

-When in destination, don’t forget you can still take local buses and trains to destinations, or the good old-fashioned way of walking, but for those slightly longer journeys there is a range of local providers who provide cycling bikes and E-bikes for those looking to seek viewpoints uphill without being restless.
-Fyne Futures on Bute provide a range of E-bikes for hire, be sure to check them out!
+When in the destination, don’t forget you can still take local buses and trains, or opt for the good old-fashioned way of walking.
+For slightly longer journeys, a range of local providers offer cycling bikes and E-bikes for those looking to explore viewpoints uphill without getting restless.

-Don’t forget bringing your bike is most welcome in most accommodations around Argyll & the Isles (Just be sure to ask beforehand!).
-Scotrail’s highland Explorer Carriage, CalMac and Western Ferries are also happy to accommodate bikes whilst travelling!
+Don’t forget to bring your bike, as it is most welcome in most accommodations around Argyll & the Isles (Just be sure to ask beforehand!).
+Scotrail’s Highland Explorer Carriage, CalMac and Western Ferries are also happy to accommodate bikes whilst travelling!

 The Isle of Bute is better explored with two wheels instead of four!